vrthra/open-swe-book/README.md

 modular systems, how to check and test code, and how to measure quality with metrics.

 It is organized as **twelve chapters and a team‑project appendix**, following the topic progression of the ACM/IEEE software‑engineering curriculum guidelines (SE2014/SEEK).
-Every chapter consists of original explanatory prose rather than copied textbook material, and is paired with a curated map of **free or openly accessible resources** — MOOCs, university courseware, primary specifications, and papers; licenses vary and are noted where known — so the material is **designed to support a complete first undergraduate software‑engineering course** without buying anything.
+Every chapter consists of original explanatory prose rather than copied textbook material, and is paired with a curated map of **free or openly accessible resources** — MOOCs, university courseware, primary specifications, and papers; licenses vary and are noted where known — so the material is **designed to support a complete software‑engineering course**.

 > **An independent open educational resource.** This is a complete, standalone book.
 > Except for clearly attributed quotations and linked external resources, its explanatory